-Based on the process outlined above, “foreclosure” is the bank taking title or “possession” of your Southern California house.
+Based on the process outlined above, “foreclosure” is the bank taking title or “possession” of your Greater Los Angeles house.
 Having a foreclosure on your record can affect you adversely in several ways:

 - A foreclosure would impact your credit score.